lilei-nlp/lilei-nlp.github.io/_pages/index.md

 News
 =====
-* [2025/02] VL-RewardBench and Video-MME got accepted by CVPR 2025!
+* [2025/02] VL-RewardBench and Video-MME got accepted by CVPR 2025 and both got Highlight (Top 3%) !
 * [2025/01] Four paper got accepeted by ICLR 2025, see you in 🇸🇬!
 * [2025/01] [ImgTrojan](https://arxiv.org/abs/2403.02910) got accepted by NAACL 2025, congrats to Xijia and Chris!
 * [2024/10] Our [FairEval](https://aclanthology.org/2024.acl-long.511/) is selected as the [Most Influencial Paper of ACL 2024](https://www.paperdigest.org/2024/09/most-influential-acl-papers-2024-09/)!👑👑